bart4223/SampleNGApplication/README.md

        -    PosY
             -   Shows the console stage at Pos Y
        -    LogDescending
             -   Shows the log descending or ascending
+       -    ShowCommandArea
+            -   Shows the command area

 Version History